 – Research is teamwork.
 We will strictly enforce the requirement that two or three students should work together.

-– You definitely need to work closely with your capstone mentor(s).
+– You need to work closely with your capstone mentor(s).

 Please pay close attention to the three deadlines for submitting the proposal, mid-project update, and final report.
 Each team must submit an electronic copy in PDF through email directly to the MSSI Program Director for each deliverable.
 All team members including the capstone mentor(s) must be included (by cc’ing) in the email submission.

-– An optional equipment request may be submitted if applicable.
-It must clearly justify the need for the equipment and describe the specific plan to use it.
+– An optional equipment (hardware/software) request of 1-2 pages may be submitted if applicable.
+It must justify the need for the equipment and describe the specific plan to use it.

 – Each team is required to have an advising session on report writing and literature search.
-More information will be given.
+More information will be communicated with the capstone teams.

 Please plan proactively!
 Talk to the MSSI director ASAP if there is a delay in finding your capstone mentor or teammates.

 – If needed, an advising meeting will be scheduled on the report outline for approval.

 – Each team will give a short presentation in a briefing session.
 It will be held at 11 AM on March 27th, Wednesday.

 For the mid-project progress update, each team must turn in two documents, i.e., a progress summary and an annotated project report outline.
 Here is a recent report [Example 1] so you know what they should look like (it can always be improved!).